 Practicing acrobatics is not just a part-time job.

 To progress, it takes commitment to a healthy, all-around lifestyle.
 If your goal is to get fit, acrobatics can be one way to support that.
 But you will likely notice that you are too busy having fun and getting strong to fixate on actual numbers.

-Acrobatics is for everyone, and its goal is to create a happier world for all.
+Acrobatics is for everyone, and for kid too, its goal is to create a happier world for all.
 If you have ever wanted to try it out, now is the time.

 Find a good school and instructor and see where it will take you!

 Share your thoughts in the comment section below.